Puck Guide

 apt install software-properties-common

-echo "deb http://deb.debian.org/debian bookworm main contrib non-free" > /etc/apt/sources.list.d/nonfree.list
+echo "deb http://deb.debian.org/debian trixie main contrib non-free non-free-firmware" > /etc/apt/sources.list.d/nonfree.list

 dpkg --add-architecture i386